mukhopaswwt/smart-receiving-demo/README.md

 ### Running the application

+* To start the application, run the command "python3 app.py"
 * Get started after going through the application deliverables on the homepage.
 * For more information about the application, check the article on smart receiving by clicking on the link provided on the page.
 * It should be imperative that the vendor selected should correspond to the invoice image being uploaded.